whwnsdlr1/image-diff/README.md

 this project was built with the Vue framework and many other libraries.

 ## Demo
-you can demo in [https://whwnsdlr1.github.io/image-diff](https://whwnsdlr1.github.io/image-diff/).
+you can online demo in [https://whwnsdlr1.github.io/image-diff](https://whwnsdlr1.github.io/image-diff/).
 <br />
 or
 <br />